AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 	newIntent.putExtra( "effect-enable-fast-preview", true );

 	// limit the image size
+	// You can pass the current display size as max image size because after
+	// the execution of Aviary you can save the HI-RES image so you don't need a big
+	// image for the preview
 	// newIntent.putExtra( "max-image-size", 800 );

+	// HI-RES
+	// You need to generate a new session id key to pass to Aviary feather
+	// this is the key used to operate with the hi-res image ( and must be unique for every new instance of Feather )
+	// The session-id key must be 64 char length
+	String mSessionId = StringUtils.getSha256( System.currentTimeMillis() + API_KEY );
+	newIntent.putExtra( "output-hires-session-id", mSessionId );

     // you want to hide the exit alert dialog shown when back is pressed
     // without saving image first